karan-kapoor90/karankapoor.in/_posts/2021-08-09-Multi-region-cluster-loadbalancing.md

 # Objectives

 Take a deep breath, you're going to need it!
 This is going to be long, but not difficult.
 Follow along, and you should be just... fine :-)

 > The following guide has been tested on Google CloudShell and may not work happily on Windows or Mac.
-Cloud Shell is FREE, so there really isn't any good reason to not use it ;)
+Cloud Shell is FREE, so there really isn't any good reason to not use it.

 The objective is create a service mesh using multiple kubernetes clusters distributed around the globe, to host services for customers to consume.
 Here are a couple of things that should happen: